siobhanlgorman/80s-Mixtape-Quiz/README.md

 # Mixtape Quix
 [The live website is here](https://siobhanlgorman.github.io/80s-Mixtape-Quiz/)
 ## Introduction
 The Mixtape quiz is a fun interactive quiz for people who love the music of the eighties.
-Users answer multiple choice questions and are rated on their score out of six.
-The project goal is to provide a fun interactive music quiz
+Users answer multiple choice questions and are rated on their final score.
+The project goal is to provide entertainment through a fun interactive music quiz.
+I picked eighties music because it's an era that I like myself and also it has undergone a revival and so would be entertaining to different age groups.

-## User Experience Design
+## User Experience (UX)
 ### Target Audience
-The quiz targets people of all ages who enjoy quizzes and are specifically interested in music of the eighties
+The quiz targets people of all ages who enjoy quizzes and are specifically interested in music of the eighties.

 ### User Stories
 As the site owner I want to:
-* create a challenging quiz on the topic of eighties music trivia
+* create an entertaining interactive quiz on the topic of eighties music trivia
+* want users to return to play the quiz again

 As a general user I want to:
 * play a fun quiz
+* navigate easily around the application
+* easily see what question number I am on
-* answer questions on the topic
+* answer challenging questions on the topic
-* answer different questions each time I play
+* easily see if my answer is right or wrong
+* view my final score
+* easily restart the game after I finish
 * be entertained and a little challenged
-* see how knowledgeable I am on the topic of music
+* be rated on my knowledge of the subject
-* navigate easily around the application
 * be able to use the application on different sized screens

 As a new user I want to
 * easily see what the quiz topic is

 ### Strategy
-The purpose of this online quiz is to entertain people who like 80s music. business goals what are we aiming to achieve and for whom
+The purpose of this online quiz is to entertain people who like 80s music.

 #### Goals
   * to provide an entertaining interactive application
   *